The Unhelpers: Never out of Style

 Sometimes I blog on something and wonder if I am the only one understanding what I’m saying.
 Ideas sometimes come from many small observations over the years that get put together in a clear essay on the topic.
 It only took a clinical psychologist!

-On a final and lighter note, Venus conjuncting Pluto is going to push us to evaluate relationships and either take them to the next level of leave them in the dust.
-But more on that next time.
+On a final and lighter note, Venus retrograde in Leo In July and August of 2023, had us reviewing relationships and either take them to the next level of leave them in the dust.
 Let me know in the comments if you relate to any of this?
 Has there been more lately forcing you to re-evaluate?

 I want to thank all of you who like and comment on my blogs.
 What started out as a way to improve my writing and share my ideas, especially on meditation and manifesting, has become a weekly check-in where I look forward to sharing with you.
 You’ve probably noticed the orange coffee cup on the right.
 If you can make a contribution, it’s really appreciated.
 Everything goes to keeping the site running.
 That’s the domain provider, site host and the theme (the layout) you see here.
 If you can’t, no worries, leave a like.